swiftlang/swift-evolution/proposals/NNNN-observability.md

 }
 ```

 All `Observable` types must correctly handle their own exclusivity, thread safety, and/or isolation.
-For example, if two properties have some sort of linked invariant, then it is the author's responsibility to provide that atomicity.
-For example, for an observable type named `ImageDescription`, with `width` and `height` properties that must be updated in lockstep, the author must assign both properties without an interrupting suspension point:
+For example, if two properties must change together, with no observation of a halfway state where one has changed and the other hasn't, then it is the type's responsibility to provide that atomicity.
+For example, for an observable type named `ImageDescription`, with `width` and `height` properties that must be updated in lockstep, the type must assign both properties without an interrupting suspension point:

 ```
 @Observable class ImageDescription {